 You'll experience a sense that you are hearing for the first time just how amazingly beautiful and convincing recorded music can be.

 3) There's a disconnect between how microphones work vs. how ears work.
-This accounts for a good bit of how recorded music can usually be identified as not being live.
+This accounts for a good bit of how recorded music can usually be easily identified as being played back vs. live.

 The functional difference is that the tonal and loudness response of our ears depends on the direction that the sound is coming from.
 A microphone, however, is equally sensitive to the tonality of sound coming from all directions, and in some cases, also equally sensitive to the loudness.
 This causes an inherent brightness or sometimes stridency in two-channel recordings where the engineer hasn't addressed the issue, which is the usual case.

-Most microphones take the sound received from the sides and rear, and make a signal that has the same tonal balance and loudness as if it were received from where the performers usually are, namely in front.
-Your ears hear things differently when hearing a live performance, so the sound that comes back from the side and rear walls of the performance space are reproduced differently than you'd hear them live, and that ambient sound can be a large portion of the total sound in a large hall.
+Most microphones take the sound received from the sides and rear, and make a signal that has the same tonal balance and loudness as if it were received from the front, where the performers usually are.
+Your ears hear things differently than that when hearing a live performance, so the sound that reaches the microphones from the side and rear walls of the performance space are reproduced in stereo differently than you'd hear them live.
+It's important to note that this ambient sound can be a large portion of the total sound heard live in a large hall, depending on how far you are seated from the stage.

 As an aside, it's worth mentioning that binaural recordings do not have this problem, because binaural microphones receive sound similarly to our ears, and BACCH works especially well with them.
 Such recordings are rare in the general marketplace, but one studio that produces them exclusively is Chesky Records.

-4) Lastly, all speakers have anomalies of one sort or another in frequency response and phase coherence.
-You may hear this as a tendency for your speakers to sound better on certain types of music, or to only come alive above a certain loudness, or the image seems recessed, etc.
+4) Lastly, all systems have anomalies of one sort or another in frequency response and phase coherence, mainly from the speakers and their setup, but also potentially from other items in the signal chain.
+You may hear this as a tendency for your system to sound better on certain types of music, or to only come alive above a certain loudness, or the image seems recessed or forward, etc.

-In addition to implementing optimal room correction, ORC will correct most speaker response anomalies, and until you hear it for yourself, it can be hard to believe how transformative this enhancement can be.
-Of course, you may prefer your speakers as they are, in which case you can just turn off that part of ORC, too.
+In addition to optimally implementing room correction, ORC will correct most system response anomalies.
+Until you hear it for yourself, it can be hard to believe how transformative this enhancement can be.
+Of course, you may prefer your system's tonality as it is, in which case you can just turn off that part of ORC.

 Conclusion